-Assessor instructions: Students must list three (3) factors from the list below that influence how we respond to communication.
+Students must list three (3) factors from the list below that influence how we respond to communication.

+Question 4

-- Our current knowledge or experience about the subject
+Our current knowledge or experience about the subject.

-- Our biases
+Our biases.

-- The assumptions we make
+The assumptions we make.

-- Our understanding of the language being used
+Our understanding of the language being used.

-- How we interpret the speaker's non-verbal language
+How we interpret the speaker's non-verbal language.

-- Our communication style
+Our communication style.

-- Our learning preferences
+Our learning preferences.

-- Our perceptions of the speaker
+Our perceptions of the speaker.

-- Our culture
+Our culture.

 You are trying to persuade your partner to go to a different holiday destination this year.
 You always go to the Gold Coast, but you want to try the Sunshine Coast instead.
 Your partner is being resistant, saying, 'But we always go to the Gold Coast, and we love it!'.
 What cognitive bias is your partner likely to be influenced by?
-Name the bias, briefly explain it and what you can do to overcome this.
+Name the bias, briefly explain it, and explain what you can do to overcome it.

-Assessor instructions: Students must identify and explain the bias and briefly describe how they can overcome it.
+Students must identify and explain the bias and briefly describe how they can overcome it.
+The student's response must reflect the sample answer below.